 HEB 5103Z: Alef 3 (6 credits)

 This course is designed to seamlessly follow Heb 1101 by building on comprehension and oral-aural skills previously acquired, and continue to develop vocabulary and grammar skills (including the future tense of verbs).
+During this course, students advance from an advanced beginners’ level to the low intermediate level.
 The two volumes of Hebrew From Scratch (Ivrit min ha-hatḥala) are used as textbooks, supplemented by additional readings from a diversity of sources.

 HEB 5201Z: Bet 1 (3 credits)